Ben-Woolley/java-for-beginners/docs/lessons/lesson1.md

   print the counter, next to to it also print weekDays[counter] (the weekday in the counter'th position)
 ```

+#####:boom: Whiteboard quick-fire! :boom:
+Write pseudocode for the following:
+> Happy Street has house numbers 1-38.
+Santa wants a list of house numbers printed out so he can tick off each house he's visited.

+Extension:
+> Santa is feeling lazy so he only wants to visit every *other* house.
+Print a list with every 2nd house instead.

 #### While loop
 This is another loop - enabling you to do something many times.
 This one differs in that it depends on any expression that will result in a true/false value.